-Vauxhall Grandland X Hybrid costs, insurance, warranty & tax
+Vauxhall Grandland Hybrid running costs, insurance, warranty & tax

-Make sure you do your sums – the Vauxhall Grandland X Hybrid won't save you money on servicing or insurance
+Make sure you do your sums – although it's a very affordable company car, the Vauxhall Grandland Hybrid won't save you money on servicing or insurance

 |Insurance group||Warranty||Service interval||2021/22 company-car tax cost (20%/40%)|